Alejogb1/job-board/blog-data/where-to-place-the-systemverilog-interfaces-and-how-to-name-the-interfaces-and.md

 id: "where-to-place-the-systemverilog-interfaces-and-how-to-name-the-interfaces-and"
 ---

-Alright so you're asking about where to put your SystemVerilog interfaces and how to name them right I get it This is a classic problem that everyone bumps into eventually when dealing with larger more complex designs Believe me I've been there I remember back in the day when I was working on this crazy high-speed memory controller I had interfaces scattered everywhere like a digital garbage dump It was a nightmare to debug and even worse to maintain So I learned my lesson the hard way and now I'm here to share some experience
+so you're asking about where to put your SystemVerilog interfaces and how to name them right I get it This is a classic problem that everyone bumps into eventually when dealing with larger more complex designs Believe me I've been there I remember back in the day when I was working on this crazy high-speed memory controller I had interfaces scattered everywhere like a digital garbage dump It was a nightmare to debug and even worse to maintain So I learned my lesson the hard way and now I'm here to share some experience

 First let's talk about placement because that's often the biggest headache A lot of people just dump their interfaces into whatever file they happen to be working on at the time its a mess and its the definition of spaghetti code it should be avoided I've seen entire projects with a single file holding like a hundred interfaces Seriously it was like the wild west of digital design

 The best practice I've found is to create a dedicated directory specifically for interfaces It's kind of like creating a separate drawer for your socks instead of just throwing them everywhere This keeps things organized and easily accessible When I do that I also like to separate my files so a single file contains a single interface this might add more files but makes them far easier to use This allows to quickly locate the interfaces you need without having to sift through mountains of code.
 I do this at every level of my designs.

-I'm sure you are thinking something like "ok cool folder great help" here is the meat of it the folder should be something like *interfaces* of *intf* it is your choice in the project, but stick to it once you have chosen, then it's good practice to separate different type of interfaces in subfolders.
-For example, you may want to separate *bus_interfaces* from *peripheral_interfaces* or *axi_interfaces*.
+I'm sure you are thinking something like "ok cool folder great help" here is the meat of it the folder should be something like _interfaces_ of _intf_ it is your choice in the project, but stick to it once you have chosen, then it's good practice to separate different type of interfaces in subfolders.
+For example, you may want to separate _bus_interfaces_ from _peripheral_interfaces_ or _axi_interfaces_.
 Having this structure helps you to avoid conflicts in the future and makes your system more resilient to changes in the long run.
 Here is an example of this structure:

 ```
 project/
 ├── ...